vvolkl/tkLayout/README.md

 4. Author of generated results

 ## Documentation
-Doxygen documentation is generated using **doc** option and all the generated html files are saved in tkLayout/doc/html directory.
+Doxygen documentation is generated using **doc** option and all the generated html files are saved in `tkLayout/doc/html` directory.

 # Geometry description
-In order to ease the start-up with **tkLayout-lite** SW, several reference geometry descriptions have been included within the SW package.
-They can be found in tkLayout `geometries` directory, namely `geometries/CMS` (for CMS Ph2 studies) and `geometries/FCC` (for FCC-hh studies).
+In order to ease the start-up with the **tkLayout-lite** SW, several reference geometry descriptions have been included within the SW package.
+They can be found in tkLayout-lite `geometries` directory, namely `geometries/CMS` (for CMS Ph2 studies) and `geometries/FCC` (for FCC-hh studies).
 Create a `run` directory first, choose one of the geometries, e.g. `FCChh_v3.03`, copy its content to the `run` directory and run tkLayout-lite here (using the main geometry configuration file as an input parameter):